 Smoking, or exposure to tobacco in any form, is the major risk factor for both small cell and non-small cell lung cancer.
 Nonsmokers who breathe the smoke of others, often called secondhand smoke, are also at increased risk for these types of lung cancer.

 If you do smoke, you can reduce your risk for lung cancer — and the risk for those around you — by stopping now.
 If you have been diagnosed with lung cancer or are undergoing chemotherapy, research also suggests that quitting smoking can improve the effectiveness of your treatment.
-Memorial Sloan Kettering offers a tobacco cessation program to help you to quit.
+Memorial Sloan Kettering offers a tobacco treatment program to help you to quit.

 In some people, there is no identifiable cause of lung cancer.
 In fact, while smoking is the most significant risk factor, up to 20 percent of people with non-small cell lung cancer have never smoked.